 2. Connect the employee journey

 Understand how people perceive their workplace at various stages of the employee journey through experience surveys such as candidate, onboarding, and exit surveys.

 Candidate Survey.
-Often a shorter survey, collecting candidate feedback will help you understand their experience during recruitment and their feelings about the organization so far.
+Collecting candidate feedback will help you understand their experience during recruitment and their feelings about the organization so far.
 You can also share engagement data during the recruiting process to show potential hires that you value feedback.

-Onboarding survey.Creating a great onboarding experience for employees is incredibly important, and an onboarding survey is an important piece.
-This feedback will provide you with information on how employees are feeling about the company and their role so far.
+Onboarding survey.Creating a great onboarding experience for employees is incredibly important, and an onboarding survey is an important piece of that experience.
+Onboarding feedback will provide information on how employees feel about the company and their role so far.

 Exit Survey.
-With an exit survey, you’ll know more about why people are leaving, where they're headed, and what their experience was like.
+With an exit survey, you’ll know more about why people are leaving, where they're headed, and their experience.
 Exit surveys provide you with quantitative data that can be used for comparison over time, and you can use survey results to guide the in-person exit interview process.